Artificial Perfection

 15. Healthcare clients (BAA / DPA)

-If you are a regulated health-information custodian or trustee (clinic, practice, hospital, etc.) and your project handles protected health information (PHI), we will sign a Business Associate Agreement (HIPAA), a Data Processing Agreement aligned with PHIPA / HIA / PIPA / HIPA / PHIA / Law 25, or both, before any PHI is transmitted to or stored on our infrastructure.
-Our healthcare-tier hosting selects a region matching your provincial requirement (e.g. Quebec data stays in Quebec or Canada).
-PHI may not be uploaded to non-healthcare-tier services — including our standard ticket system, AI assistants, or voice transcription.
+If you are a regulated health-information custodian or trustee (clinic, practice, hospital, etc.) and your project handles protected health information (PHI), we will sign a Business Associate Agreement (HIPAA), a Data Processing Agreement aligned with PHIPA / HIA / PIPA / HIPA / PHIA / Law 25, or both, before any PHI is transmitted to or stored on systems we manage.
+PHI may not be uploaded to standard project tools, chat, AI assistants, or voice transcription unless the written compliance agreement specifically allows it.

 16. Canadian & provincial compliance